About the Project

 Leslie Ritchie, Queen's University

-Pat Rogers, University of Southern Florida
+Pat Rogers, University of South Florida

-Laura Runge, University of Southern Florida
+Laura Runge, University of South Florida

 Peter Sabor, McGill University